i5heu/Musalias/README.md

 ### System Administration
 - **up** - Update, upgrade, dis-upgrade, and autoremove packages 👑
-- **install_default** - Install default packages: docker.io, docker-compose-v2, htop, iftop, fzf 👑
+- **install_default** - Install default packages one by one (docker.io, docker-compose-v2, htop, iftop, fzf, bottom) if some fail it shows a summary of failed installs at the end. 👑
+Options:
+   - **--no-snap** Skip installing bottom via snap.
+   - **--dry-run** Print what would be done, but do not execute.

 ### Aliases (this script) Related
 - **laa** - Alias for listAliases script